US natgas prices hit one-month lows on surplus inventory

-Nov 20 (Reuters) - U.S. natural gas futures dropped to their lowest levels in about a month on Monday, pressured by forecasts of a less cold winter and surplus storage levels.
+Nov 20 (Reuters) - U.S. natural gas futures fell on Monday to their lowest levels in about a month, pressured by forecasts of a milder winter and surplus storage levels.

-Front-month gas futures NGc1 for December delivery on the New York Mercantile Exchange fell 2.3 cents, or 0.8%, to $2.94 per million British thermal units at 10:40 a.m.
-EST, having slid to their lowest level since Oct.
-23 earlier.
+Front-month gas futures NGc1 for December delivery on the New York Mercantile Exchange settled 7.20 cents lower at $2.89 per million British thermal units at 3:47 p.m.
+ET.
+The session low was the lowest since Oct.
+23.

 "The market is looking at the possibility that we're going to have a warmer-than-average winter... and if that's the case, natural gas is going to have a hard time keeping up with gains," said Phil Flynn, an analyst at Price Futures Group.